mrDIMAS/StationIapetus/docs/design.md

 Key points why player should explore levels:

 - A chance to find a new weapon
-- A change to find a new useful item
+- A chance to find a new useful item (power node for example)
+- A chance to find a new piece of story
 - ???

 ## Storytelling